folkertdev/reversible-debugger/tfp-submission/paper.md

 ```

 In the definition of `ProgramF`, the recursion is factored out and replaced by a type parameter.
-We then use `Fix` to give us back arbitrarily deep trees of instructions.
-The advantage of this
+The `Fix` type reintroduces the ability to create to create arbitrarily deep trees of instructions.
-transformation is that we can use recursion schemes - like folds - on the structure.
+The advantage of using `Fix` is that we can use recursion schemes - like folds - on the structure.

 Given a `LocalType` and a `Program`, we can now step forward through the program.
 For each instruction, we
 check the session type to see whether the instruction is allowed.

 ## An eDSL with the free monad

-Writing programs with `Fix` everywhere is tedious, and we can do better.
-We can create an embedded domain-specific language (eDSL) using the free monad.
+We create an embedded domain-specific language (eDSL) using the free monad to write our example programs.
+This method allows us to use haskell's do-notation, which is much more convenient than writing programs
+with `Fix`.

 The free monad is a monad that comes for free given some functor.
-With this monad we can use do-notation, which is much more pleasant to write.
+The `ProgramF` type is specifically
+created in such a way that it is a functor in `next`.
 The idea then is to use the free monad on our `ProgramF` data type to be able to build a nice DSL.

 For the transformation from `Free (ProgramF value) a` back to `Fix (ProgramF value)` we need
 also need some state: a variable counter that allows us to produce
 new unique variable names.